The Oregon Seal Oregon Department of Fish and Wildlife

 Partnership is critically important to successful conservation, and we believe that your participation and feedback during the revision process is essential to Oregon's success.

-The process officially kicked off in 2023.
-Since then, we completed an extensive internal review and began our outreach with a series of presentations to partner groups and outreach events.
+We completed an extensive internal review and began our outreach with a series of presentations to partner groups and outreach events.
 We also completed a survey for partners and the public to provide input on the existing SWAP and what they would like to see updated.
 Our staff worked hard for the last half of 2024 to update the SWAP, incorporating the feedback we had received to date to produce first drafts of updated sections.

 In early January 2025, we held our community engagement kickoff meeting and outlined the two primary audiences for the SWAP revision; members of Federal, State, and local agencies, or tribes, or organizations that are working in conservation, are technical partners and the general, public partners, who don’t do this as their job every day but are still looking for information or want to connect to conservation opportunities in their area.